-Read steps 5a and 5b before hitting any buttons.
+Read Step 5a and 5b (next page) before hitting any buttons.

 Step 5a.
-Match address strings in your table against the address strings in the Address Locator.
+Match addresses records in the table against the addresses in the Address Locator.
 Use the Geocoding toolbar to:

 - 1. Make sure your Address Locator is still the active Address Locator. - 2.
-Use the Mailbox button to Geocode Addresses in bulk. - 3.
-Map the fields in your table to the fields in the Address Locator (Street, City, ZIP). - 4.
+Use the Mailbox button to Geocode Addresses - 3.
+Map the fields in your slices table to the fields in the Address Locator (Street, City, ZIP). - 4.
 Next, ensure your output features will be written to your geodatabase. - 5.
 OK.